Click here to Skip to main content

 }

 Where we have an atomic bit of code within a ViewModel that needs to be fully tested by Unit Tests.
-Using Mocks we could provide a Mock Cinch.IMessageBoxService service implementation.
-But this would NOT work as we could only be able to provide a single response, which is not the same as what the real WPF Cinch.IMessageBoxService would do, as the user would be free to use an actual MessageBox and may pick Yes/No/Cancel at random.
-So clearly Mocks are not enough.
+Using Mocks, we could provide a Mock Cinch.IMessageBoxService service implementation.
+But this would not work as we would only be able to provide a single response, which is not the same as what the real WPF Cinch.IMessageBoxService would do, as the user would be free to use an actual MessageBox and may pick Yes/No/Cancel at random.
+So clearly, Mocks is not enough.
 We need a better idea.

 This diagram may help to explain this concept a bit better.